 For a limited time!
 Framed gallery prints shipped directly to your door.

 3 Select Prints, 76″ x 34″ Display Size: Matted, Framed and shipped.
+Includes Print number, Artist’s digital signature and Certificate of Authenticity.
 Custom orders available.

 Throughout Mississippi you’ll find much of the scenery exactly as it was 50, 75, even 100 years ago.
 Imposing plantations and ramshackle shotgun houses still populate the countryside, along with fields of cotton that dot the rural landscape, stretching into the horizon.

 It is a place where African-Americans live in both past and present worlds.
 The faces and names passed down from men and women who were owned here, kept here and who chose to stay here, some tilling the same fields their forebears tended.

 Slave owners –fearing that African drum beats could be used to spark a slave rebellion – denied access to drums and musical instruments.